osamaishtiaq/osamaishtiaq.github.io/README.md

 * Familiar with Relational Database Design Concepts
 * Familiar with Python, C# and .Net Windows Form
 * Familiar with Cross-Platform Mobile Application Development using React Native

-__Personal Details
- Name            : Usama Ishtiaq
- Online Alias    : Ozarion
- DOB             : 28/02/1999
- Gender          : Male
- Languages       : English (Fluent)
- Residency       : Pakistan

-__Links__
- Visit [Codepen Account](https://codepen.io/ozarion/) to see some of my Front-End Projects Visit [Glitch Profile](https://glitch.com/@Ozarion) to see some of my Back-End projects Visit [Github Profile](https://github.com/Ozarion) to see all sorts of Projects I do